victorelgersma/markdown-resume/resume.md

 - Transitioned to a career as a Software Engineer on THG’s Accelerator programme, which is designed for non-computer science graduates to transition into tech.
 - Topics covered: Object-oriented programming in Python and Java, Unix (bash and zsh), Spring framework, Unit Testing, Integration testing, build tools (Maven and Gradle), relational and NoSQL databases, SQL, web development (JavaScript, React), RESTful APIs, networking (packet sniffing) and containerization (docker, podman, colima, and kubernetes), and more.
-- Received feedback through weekly code reviews from senior staff.
+- Received feedback through weekly code reviews from senior engineers.

 ### Media Production Assistant, Institute of Art and Ideas